stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day09_explict_wait_methods_singleton_driver/ReadMe.md

 This will improve the speed since it does not have to finish 10 seconds if element found earlier.

 ## Using Custom Wait Condition : Explicit Wait
-Another waiting technic is Explicit Wait.
+Another waiting technique is Explicit Wait.

 Implicit wait has improved the speed compared to Thead.sleep.